 Friday, February 21, 2014

-MY THOUGHTS: Unremembered by Jessica Brody
+JASMINE's THOUGHTS on Unremembered by Jessica Brody

 From popular young adult author Jessica Brody comes compelling and suspenseful new sci-fi series, set in a world where science knows no boundaries, memories are manipulated, and true love can never be forgotten.